Geotechcompany/Fairwindholdings/README.md

-# Cita Trading Groupt Frontend
+# Cita Trading Group Frontend

 This is the frontend codebase for Cita Trading Groupt, a sophisticated platform for cryptocurrency trading and market analysis.